FSD1289 Measures of Democracy 1810-2018

 - Social sciences (Fields of Science Classification)

-- International politics and organisations (from the vocabulary CESSDA Topic Classification)
+- International politics and organisations (CESSDA Topic Classification)

 The dataset is (A) openly available for all users without registration.